mandrasch/screenreadthis/README.md

 # ScreenreadThis!

 Experimental demo / Work in progress.
 The goal of this project is to demonstrate an additional way of (quickly) testing the screenreader output of websites.
-Built with SvelteKit and puppeteer retrieving the accessibility tree snapshot.
+Built with SvelteKit and puppeteer (retrieving the accessibility tree snapshot).

 ```bash
 git clone https://github.com/mandrasch/screenreadthis.git